 Not assets under management.

-Martin Paling was appointed a Director in 2008.
+Martin Paling was appointed a Director in 2008 and is the Senior Independent Director.
 He was an investment director of Bentley Capital (Europe) Ltd between 1996 and 2008.
 From 1993 to 1996 he was deputy chief investment officer of Baring Asset Management (Asia) Ltd in Hong Kong.
 Prior to that he worked for James Capel & Co, where he was chief international investment strategist and James Capel (Far East) Ltd in Hong Kong where he directed institutional sales.
-Previously, he was a partner and head of Singapore/Malaysia sales at Montagu, Loebl, Stanley & Co.Keith Falconer - Director
+Previously, he was a partner and head of Singapore/Malaysia sales at Montagu, Loebl, Stanley & Co.David Kidd - Director

 David Kidd was appointed a Director in 2015.
-He has 25 years investment experience in the City, mainly in the role of chief investment officer.
-For the past nine years he has been a director of The Law Debenture Pension Trust Corporation PLC where he is an independent professional trustee.
+He has over 25 years' investment experience in the City, mainly in the role of chief investment officer.
+For the past ten years he has been a director of The Law Debenture Pension Trust Corporation PLC where he is an independent professional trustee.
 He is also a director of The Golden Charter Trust and Mid Wynd International Investment Trust PLC.Joanna Pitman - Director

 The Trust is the longest established existing Japanese investment trust, having survived the ebb and flow of corporate activity in the Japanese sector over the last 30 years.